Want to have more vegan products in your grocery store? Here are some tips to get more plant-based foods in your area!

 So when I noticed that a grocery store near me was expanding their store and widening their options, the timing seemed right to contact them about carrying a nut-based cheese.

 Plus, I think getting more vegan goods into stores is a win all around.
-Not only does it mean that those products will be available for the person who requested them, but it also means that people who might not otherwise be introduced to them will have a chance to try them and discover some compassionate alternatives.
+Yes, it means that those products will be available for the person who requested them.
+But it also means that people who might not otherwise be introduced to them will have a chance to try them and discover some compassionate alternatives.